 What character quality would you like to see the Lord develop in your life?
-To figure that out, you can ask yourself, “What do I struggle with the most?”
-Often that gives us a clue of where we need to grow.
+If you aren’t sure, you can ask yourself, “What do I struggle with the most?”
+Often that gives you a clue of where you need to grow.

-Getting a better understanding of the word and the context it is used in, helps me as I ask the Lord to develop that quality in my life.
+Pro Tip: Gaining a better understanding of the word and the context it is used in will help you know how to pray for the Lord to develop that quality in your life.

 5. Find a Verse To Walk With

-Choosing a character quality helps gives me direction to find a Bible verse to walk with.
+Once you choose a character quality this helps gives you direction to find a Bible verse to walk with for the year.

-For example, if I chose faith as the character quality, my verse might be, “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
+For example, if you chose faith as the character quality, your verse might be, “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 Or it might be, “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith” (Romans1:17).

-Having a verse that relates to the character quality helps give direction and clarity and strengthens God’s words in our heart.
+Clinging to a verse relating to the character quality gives direction, clarity, and strengthens God’s words in your heart.

 6. Choose a Name of God

-Each year I also choose a name for the Lord.
-You see, names are important for they impact the depth of our relationship with God.
-If I know Him as the Good Shepherd, the shepherding area of my life will be strengthened and blessed.
+You see, names are important; they impact the depth of your relationship with God.
+If you know Him as the Good Shepherd, the shepherding area of your life will be strengthened and blessed.

-But what if I only know Jesus as the Good Shepherd?
-Sadly, my relationship with Him will be limited because He is so much more.
+But what if you only know Jesus as the Good Shepherd?
+Sadly, your relationship with Him will be limited, because He is so much more.

-The name I choose reflects an area where I am hurting or need to grow deeper.
-It may also be a name that intrigues me.
-One year I was deeply hurting and needed a true gentleman in my life.
-That year I began to understand the importance of names.
+The name I choose reflects where I hurt or need to experience growth.
+It might be a name that intrigues me.
+One year, going through deep pain, I needed a true gentleman in my life.
+That was the year I began to understand the importance of names.

 Though not found in Scripture, a gentleman demonstrates the character quality of gentleness.
 Over the course of the year, the Lord showed me His gentleness.
 He is the Gentleman of all gentlemen!

-Now, I choose one of His names in Scripture, which often is similar to the character quality I want to develop.
-I research the name in Scripture and in Strong’s.
-In choosing faith as my character quality, I might choose Faithful and True for the Lord’s name.
-It is exciting, as over the year, I encounter a fresh dimension of the Lord I hadn’t previously experienced.
+Pro Tip: Choose one of His names listed in Scripture, which relates to the character quality you want to develop.
+You can research the name in Scripture and in Strong’s.
+If you chose faith as your character quality, you might choose the Lord’s name, Faithful and True.

 7. Give Thanks

-Begin a thanksgiving journal.
-Each day or in the evening before you go to bed, write in your journal.
+If you don’t have one yet, begin a thanksgiving journal.
+Write in your journal each day or in the evening before you go to bed.

-It is also the best way to victory in Jesus, for the enemy of our soul hates it when we give thanks!
+Pro Tip: Giving thanks is the best way to victory in Jesus, for the enemy of our soul hates it when we give thanks!

 If you long for peace, be intentional in daily setting aside time to give thanks to the Lord.
 “And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful” (Colossians 3:15).